 How Kurt Cobain Took His Own Life

 Kurt Cobain took his own life with a shotgun on April 4th, 1994.
 He was 27 years old, and today would be 54.
 It’s painful to think about what fantastic music he would have released had he not succumb to the symptoms of mental illness associated with opiate addiction.
 Opiate addiction can happen to anyone, no matter if you are famous or not.
 That is why you should seek help at the first signs that you might have an addiction.
-We at Evoke Wellness MA have different treatment and detox programs, to help anyone with an addiction.
+We at Evoke Wellness at Cohasset have different treatment and detox programs, to help anyone with an addiction.
 We also offer dual diagnosis programs, for those that have an addiction and mental health problems, like Kurt Cobain, who had an addiction to opiates and was suffering from depression.
 This leads us to our next question.